 New York Academy of Art, NYC, Flemish painting & other techniques

 Studied with professional artist S. Allyn Schaeffer (who studied with Brackman, who studied with Henri, who studied with Eakins and Bouguereau, and so forth back through time).

 Studied numerous 12th – 18th century treatises on painting.

-Bronna’s life has been a woven fabric of Arts and Sciences.
-An early interest in both areas resulted in two rotating careers, one in the visual arts and another in finance/science.
-Her current artwork, multifaceted glass, mirror and metal sculptural-portraits of mathematicians, physicists and the general sciences, unites her two passions.
-Stylistically, Bronna’s painting techniques are derived from the Baroque and Renaissance periods.
-During these two periods of art, artists were involved in the “science” of the arts including the chemistry of their paints, precise anatomy and perspective, architectural principles and scientifically-based observations.
-The content and purpose of art, during these periods, also embraced the sciences and mathematics.
+Bronna’s early interest in both the Arts and Science/Math resulted in two rotating careers, one in art and another in finance/science.
+Her current artwork - multifaceted glass, mirror and metal sculptures focusing on recreational mathematics, portraits of mathematicians and physicists, and science in general - unites her two passions.
+She strives to include puzzles, enigmas and optical illusions in her pieces.
+Stylistically, her glass and oil painting techniques are derived from the Baroque and Renaissance periods when artists were involved in the “science” of the arts (the chemistry of their paints/materials, precise anatomy and perspective, etc.) and the content and purpose of art frequently included science and mathematics.

 St. Lawrence O’Toole Church in Brewster, N.Y. – Adapted/redesigned compositions and painted them on two, 24 X 64 in. stained glass windows, 2015.

 Stained glass window commissions for private residences, 2013 – 2014.